hbt/oss-checklist/_posts/2014-06-24-checklist.md

 ## Stage 4 - Contributors

+- delegate everything you can
+- Be open to the point of promiscuity
+- listen to users and build contributors
+- procedures: "to capture the best known way to accomplish routine tasks"
 - *make it easy*
   - small tasks identified in the code and linked to the issue tracker
   - up-to-date HOWTO guides on how to develop locally